-The LIST command lists all the outputs which are in the READY or HOLD states and have been generated by the indicated job.
-The job must have been submitted by the same user otherwise access is denied.
+- description: it lists all the outputs which have been generated by the indicated job.
+The job must have been submitted by the user otherwise the access is denied. - message: information that is displayed on one or two lines as follows: